 Making a World of Difference

-Our full-time Pro Bono Counsel and her staff work exclusively on directing our pro bono efforts and assists in effectively matching the interests of our lawyers with the needs of individual clients and nonprofit organizations.
-In 2012, Shearman & Sterling lawyers devoted approximately 46,000 hours to pro bono matters, ranging from assisting low-income veterans to micro-finance and development work for low-income entrepreneurs around the globe.
+In 2018, Shearman & Sterling lawyers and staff devoted approximately 53,000 hours to pro bono matters, ranging from assisting low-income veterans to micro-finance and development work for low-income entrepreneurs around the globe.

 We have a successful record throughout our history of producing practical results for community causes, achieved by combining outstanding legal skills with a deep belief in promoting social justice.
 This long-standing principle is the hallmark of the Shearman & Sterling pro bono practice.
 We look forward to continuing this tradition with every new generation of lawyers at our firm.